michaelperrin/sfAlohaPlugin/README.md

 ## Introduction

-This plugin makes it very easy to turn any HTML element within a template into an editable WYSIWYG field using Aloha Editor.
+This symfony 1.4 plugin makes it very easy to turn any HTML element within a template into an editable WYSIWYG field using Aloha Editor.
 Aloha plugins are included to save the content and upload pictures.
 The plugin can therefore be used to turn a symfony application into a very basic CMS.